SugamGhimire/sugamghimire.github.io/README.md

 ## About Me
 Hello!
-I'm Sugam, a dedicated student currently in Class 12.
+I'm Sugam Ghimire, a dedicated student currently in Class 12.
 I'm passionate about learning and eager to expand my knowledge and skills in various fields.
 With a strong interest in  technology, business, etc. I am actively seeking opportunities to apply what I've learned in real-world scenarios.
 I'm excited to connect with like-minded individuals and explore new avenues for growth and collaboration.
 Let's work together to create something amazing!

 ## Education
  Management, High School